Bioathlon will be May 8th, 2019.

 All three winning teams will be added to our honorary plaque displayed in the Dow Environmental Sciences and Engineering building.
 We anticipate that this will be a positive and reinforcing experience for your students!

 The problems will take place concurrently in several departmental laboratories and an on-campus field location.
-The field identification will be outside and will be held regardless of weather conditions.
+The field ecology project will be outside and will be held regardless of weather conditions.
 Please make sure your students are prepared to go outdoors for up to an hour at any point during the day.

 We will provide non-latex gloves, but students will come in contact with preserved organisms containing trace amounts of formalin and phenol.
 Also, preserved organisms’ veins and arteries may be injected with latex.
 Please check with your students about possible allergies.